 If a volume set or RAID is present in your system, Restorer Ultimate detects it, and a Volume sets and RAIDs object appears on the Device/Disk list.
 This object can be searched for files, scanned, and files found on it can be recovered the same way as from regular drives/volumes.

 If you have components from a failed volume set or RAID, you may create a Virtual volume set or RAID from the components to recover files from it.
 Such components may be any objects on the Device/Disk list, be them real hard drives or disk images.

 Once a Virtual Volume sets and RAIDs object is created, it can be searched for files, scanned, and files found on it can be recovered the same way as from regular drives/volumes.

 To edit an already created Virtual volume set or RAID object

 |1||Select the object and click Virtual RAID Properties on the Task List,|

-or right-click the object and select RAID Properties on the shortcut menu.
+or control-click the object and select RAID Properties on the contextual menu.

 |2||Edit the properties on the Create Virtual RAID wizard|